 Step 3.- Set a date with your chosen Assessor and register

 Familiarise yourself with the content of your desired Level, you can find this material in the respective manual for each level of accreditation.
-When you are confident that you are across the material you should contact your Regional Director of Coaching to express your interest in attempting your assessment.
-Dates maybe advertised with online registration, so also keep an eye out on BQ website.
+When you are confident that you are across the material you should contact your choice of one of the Assessors below to express your interest in attempting your assessment.
+Upcoming Assessment opportunities may be advertised with online registration, so also keep an eye out on BQ website.

 |Gold Coast||Kevin Fennemail@example.com||PORTAL|